 Prepare the Dough

-- Grease a medium-sized mixing bowl with oil.
+- Lightly grease a large mixing bowl with oil.
 Set it aside.

 - In a microwave-safe bowl, heat the milk for about 30 to 40 seconds.
 Add the sugar to the milk.
 Use a thermometer to check the temperature of the milk.
 It should be somewhere around 110ºF to 120ºF.